harun-hadzagic/mini-game-react-native/README.md

 ## Project features

-- User can sign opet the add new goal modal
-- User can sign add a new goal
+- User can pick a number
-- User can complete a goal by tapping on in in the goal list
+- User can play with the app in making it guess the picked number
-- User can see all active goals
+- User can see game log

 ## Built with